leandro-almeida/undergraduate-thesis/README.md

 architecture enough to implement new IV techniques quickly and efficiently, and followed the main requirements for a good IV software.

+-
-So, the important project is in the VIWeb folder, where contains all javascripts, css and html files that actually makes the fun part of Data Visualization.
+The important project files is in the VIWeb folder, where contains all javascripts, css and html files that actually makes the fun part of Data Visualization.
 The VIWebEJB + VIWebEar are just a prototype of future works, not finished.

 Here are some screenshots of the application prototype: